networkservicemesh/examples/examples/universal-cnf/README.md

 The actions which UCNF supports are as follows:
  * Commands are command line execution snippets.
  * Client is a simple NS Client
- * Dataplane config is an implementation specific dataplane configuration.
+ * Forwarder config is an implementation specific forwarder configuration.
 In its current version UCNF configures `vpp` management through the `vppagent`.
 It is a YAML version of the JSON configuration as explained in the [Ligato plugins documentation](https://docs.ligato.io/en/latest/plugins/vpp-plugins/#l2-plugin).

 ### The `config.yaml` format